-The roots of most properly planted trees exist as a relatively shallow depth of less than twelve inches (often less than six inches).
-Because of the shallow depth, it is easy for the root system to be damaged due to soil compaction, drainage issues, lack of water, or accidentally cutting.
+The roots of most properly planted trees exist at a relatively shallow depth of fewer than twelve inches (often less than six inches).
+Because of the shallow depth, it is easy for the root system to be damaged due to soil compaction, drainage issues, lack of water, or accident cutting.

 It is important to be able to gauge our efforts in taking care of your trees.
-One of the ways we do so is creating a landscape inventory, by mapping out the landscaping.
-With smaller properties, a hand-drawn map is plenty.
-But for larger properties, we actually use GPS (Global Positioning Satellites) and GIS (Geographic Information Systems) to accurate document each tree and it’s exact location.
+One of the ways we do so is by creating a landscape inventory, by mapping out the landscaping.
+With smaller properties, a hand-drawn map is aplenty.
+But for larger properties, we actually use GPS (Global Positioning Satellites) and GIS (Geographic Information Systems) to accurately document each tree and its exact location.

-It is very important that the soil pH (the ability for the soil to exchange hydrogen ions for other chemical elements) is monitored and maintained.
-If the pH levels are off, this directly affects the ability for the tree to receive the nutrition it needs to survive and thrive.
+It is very important that the soil pH (the ability of the soil to exchange hydrogen ions for other chemical elements) is monitored and maintained.
+If the pH levels are off, this directly affects the ability of the tree to receive the nutrition it needs to survive and thrive.

-Proper planting of a tree and the first year of its planting are critical to the tree’s health.
-The reason most trees have issues can usually be traced back to problems surrounding its planting and first year of growth.
-If you want a tree to live long enough to be enjoyed by future generations, it’s extremely important that it is properly planted to begin with.
+Proper planting of a tree and the first year of its planting is critical to the tree’s health.
+The reason most trees have issues can usually be traced back to problems surrounding their planting and first year of growth.
+If you want a tree to live long enough to be enjoyed by future generations, it’s extremely important that it is properly planted, to begin with.